OR13/draft-steele-spice-cryptovolense/draft-steele-spice-cryptovolense.md

 # Recovery

-The receiver MUST read the framed of the `animated transmission image`, storing each unique base45 encoded text string.
+The receiver MUST read the frames of the `animated transmission image`, storing each unique base45 encoded text string.

 Once the `transmission configuration` has been recovered, the recovery of the original `message data url` can be attempted using {{-RaptorQ}}.